alexander-kuzmin-us/Log-Analysis/README.md

 This is a tool for log Analysis project for [Full Stack Web Developer Nanodegree on Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

+## **Software tools and skills in used in this project**

+- Python
+- Git
+- GitHub
+- Unix shell
+- Relational Databases
+- SQL
+- PostgreSQL
+- CRUD
+- Vagrant

-This reporting tool is a Python program using the psycopg2 module to connect to the database.
+This reporting tool is in Python written program using the psycopg2 module to connect to the database.
-It would return the answers to the three questions in plain text.
+It's qerys would return the answers to the three questions in plain text.

 ## **The questions are:**